hazelgrove/error-localization-agda/README.md

 Here is where to find each definition:

+-   [prelude.agda](./prelude.agda) contains definitions and utilities not specific to the marked lambda calculus.
 -   [core/](./core) contains definitions related to the core language:
     -   [typ.agda](./core/typ.agda) contains the syntax definition for types, the base, consistency, matched arrow and product types, and join judgments, alongside useful lemmas